tonethar/IGME-230-GDD-Master/notes/HW-circle-blast-1.md

 ![Screenshot](_images/circle-blast-9.jpg)

 - There is a lot of interface creation code here - but hopefully it is fairly clear what's going on.
-- In the game you will create for project 3, you will probably want to create most of this kind of text in an image editing/creation program like Photoshop, and then load in the images you created.
+- In the game you might create for project 4, you will probably want to create most of this kind of text in an image editing/creation program like Photoshop, and then load in the images you created.
 It will look better and require less code than the approach we used here.
 - **Open the game up in the web browser and it should look like this:**

 ![Screenshot](_images/circle-blast-1.jpg)